EOSIO/welcome/docs/40_navigation/index.md

 ## Responsive Design

 To build a great user experience on tablets, mobile devices, and desktops, we have implemented a responsive design layout.
-Clicking the menu button will expand to show the same options on a desktop view.
-The below screen shows responsive design in action.
+Responsive design optimizes the portal pages to adapt to any screen size irrespective of the device.
+This modern web design feature does not compromise on readability and provides seamless reading experience on a variety of devices.

+For example, in the below screen, you can see responsive design in action on one of the portal pages.
+In the mobile-view menu, the portal retains all the navigation pane topics including the repository and version selector drop-down boxes.

 ![Developers Portal Responsive Design](responsive-design.gif "responsive design") *Fig 2.
 Responsive design in action*